-107. For a limited number of technical subjects, schemes for secondary classification are provided in the Classification.
-These schemes are used for obligatory supplementary classification according to another aspect of subject matter already obligatorily classified as such in other classification places.
-Examples of such schemes for secondary classification are subclass A01P (Biocidal, pest repellant, pest attractant or plant growth regulatory activity of chemical compounds or preparations) and subclass A61P (Therapeutic activity of chemical compounds or medicinal preparations).
+107. For a limited number of technical subjects, schemes subclasses for secondary classification are provided in the Classification.
+These schemes subclasses are used for obligatory supplementary classification according to another aspect of subject matter already obligatorily classified as such in other classification places.
+Examples of sSuch schemes subclasses for secondary classification are subclass A01P (Biocidal, pest repellant, pest attractant or plant growth regulatory activity of chemical compounds or preparations), and subclass A61P (Therapeutic activity of chemical compounds or medicinal preparations), subclass A61Q (Use of cosmetics or similar toilet preparations) and subclass C12S (Processes using enzymes or micro-organisms).